SHKim-HYU/tasho/README.md

 ## Examples

 Several examples are provided with Tasho.
 The following examples list is arranged in ascending order of complexity.
+(Uncomment the GUI option for visualization.)
 - Hello world: [examples/hello_world_AT.py](examples/hello_world_AT.py)
 - Point-to-point motion: [examples/P2P_AT.py](examples/P2P_AT.py)
 - Tunnel-following optimal control: [examples/pose_tunnel_AT.py](examples/pose_tunnel_AT.py)